amitra1997/CSCI-49XX-OpenSource/Labs/lab3.md

 [TastyTracks Youtube](https://youtu.be/-fc9GqYy0QU)

 I would say that all the projects besides Submitty are too small to have anyone but a "leader".
 StillGood only has one contributor, Jallibad, who is the leader there.
 Subman's leader is ChBoyShPd, who is the only contributor for that repository.
 Submitty is led by Barb Cutler, who claims 20% of the commits (more than any other contributor).
-Finally, TastyTracks is led by justinbot, it's only contributor.
+TastyTracks is led by justinbot, it's only contributor.
 Finally, syllabad has no commits, and no real leader yet.

 # Part 2: